sigsum/log-go/doc/rate-limit.md

 ### Enabling public access

 It's encouraged to enable public access, and allow anyone to submit leaves to the log, restricted only by rate limits.
-To do this, rate limiting depends on a list of [public suffixes](https://publicsuffix.org/).
 It is enabled using a config line of the form
 ```
-public <suffix file> limit
+public <suffix file> <limit>
 ```
 There can be only one of these lines.

-The suffix file should be the name of a a copy of
+The rate limiting for public access depends on a list of [public suffixes](https://publicsuffix.org/), and the configured suffix file should be the name of a copy of
 <https://publicsuffix.org/list/public_suffix_list.dat>.
 (Automatic
 updates of this list is under consideration, but not yet implemented).
 Like for allowed domains, above, a domain is associated with a request